-FHEQ award level College award level Available as an intermediate award from

-Masters degrees: MA, MBA,

-MSc, MEd 7 7
+FHEQ award level Available as an intermediate award from Masters degrees: MA, MBA, MSc, MEd Postgraduate Diplomas Postgraduate Certificate in Education (PGCE) Postgraduate Certificate 7 7 Masters degrees

-Postgraduate Diplomas

-Postgraduate Certificate in

-Education (PGCE)

-Postgraduate Certificate

-Bachelor's degrees:

-BA, BSc, BEd, BEng, LLB 6 6

-Professional Graduate Certificate in 0 0

-Education

-FHEQ award level College award level Available as an intermediate award from Graduate Diplomas Foundation Degree (FdA; FdSc; FdTech; FdEng; FdEd, FdEd Lit; FdEd Num) Diploma of Higher Education Dip HE Higher National Diploma HND 5 5 Dip HE Bachelors awards FD Bachelors awards Certificate of Higher Education (CertHE) Higher National Certificate HNC 4 4 FdA; FdSc; FDEng; FdTech; FdEd, FdEd Lit; FdEd Num Other Awards: Certificate for Associate Teachers working in the Lifelong Learning Sector (CTLLS) 4 4 FdEd, FdEd Lit; FdEd Num
+FHEQ award level College award level Available as an intermediate award from Bachelors degrees: BA, BSc, BEd, BEng, LLB Professional Graduate Certificate in Education 6 6 Bachelors degrees Foundation Degree (FdA; FdSc; FdTech; FdEng; FdEd, FdEd Lit; FdEd Num) Diploma of Higher Education (DipHE) Higher National Diploma (HND) 5 5 Dip HE Bachelors awards Certificate of Higher Education (CertHE) Higher National Certificate (HNC) 4 4 FdA; FdSc; FDEng; FdTech; FdEd, FdEd Lit; FdEd Other Awards: Certificate for Associate Teachers working in the Lifelong Learning Sector (CTLLS) 4 4 FdEd, FdEd Lit; FdEd Certificate of Continuing Education 4 4 Cert HEHNC

 - A3.2.2 Aegrotat Awards: a Board of Examiners may use discretion to confer or recommend conferment of an aegrotat award subject to the requirements of the professional regulatory or statutory bodies where it is satisfied that, but for illness or other valid cause, a candidate would have qualified for the award.
 An aegrotat award is not classified. - A3.2.3 Posthumous Awards: the institution may confer/recommend conferment of an award posthumously provided the normal conditions of the award are satisfied.
-The award may be accepted on the student's behalf by a parent, spouse or other appropriate person. - A3.2.4 Transcript/Diploma Supplement: all registered students receive an official transcript detailing their achievement on an annual basis and at the end of the registered programme.
-Transcripts must comply with QAA guidelines on recording achievement and with the requirements for the Diploma Supplement.
+The award may be accepted on the student's behalf by a parent, spouse or other appropriate person.

+A3.2.4 Transcript/Diploma Supplement: all registered students receive an official transcript detailing their achievement on an annual basis and at the end of the registered programme.